ianhomer/dotfiles/bin/dotme.md

 **dotme [-h] [-vd]** [command]

-## DESCIPTION
+## DESCRIPTION

 The **dotme** utility installs and configures a local computer environment based driven by an opinionated set of "dot files".
-These "dot files" drive a commnon configuration for tools like vim, tmux and brew.
+These "dot files" drive a common configuration for tools like vim, tmux and brew.
 By running this on all local environment you can ensure that all local environments worked on are the configured the same.

 Supported commands are as follows:

-**brew**
+**packages**
-: install brew dependencies
+: install packages with local package manager, e.g. brew or pacman

 **clean**
 : clean up caches